zsiciarz/24daysofrust/book/day24.md

 24 days of Rust 2014 - archive
 ------------------------------

-Here's a complete set of links for the series, all in one place:
+See the sidebar for a complete set of links for the series.

+For a historical perspective you can take a look at the articles as they were originally written on my blog (note: these are pretty much **outdated** as of now):

 * [Day 1 - Cargo and crates.io](https://siciarz.net/24-days-rust-cargo-and-cratesio/)
 * [Day 2 - slow_primes](https://siciarz.net/24-days-rust-slow_primes/)